 One of my most pinned recipes is my Chocolate & Amaretto Macarons recipe.
 Yes, it’s completely vegan and tastes pretty amazing.
 Follow M&M on Pinterest for a continuous stream of vegan yumminess 😉

 I wanted to make a second vegan macaron recipe to flex my “aquafaba” muscles – that’s what they’re calling the chickpea brine-turned-meringue in vegan baking.
 The more you know!
 I’m a chocolate girl at heart, but I decided to create some brighter, more feminine macarons, so I went for raspberry.

 I used elderflower liqueur in the filling for the boozy element; it’s soft and floral, so it pairs well with berry flavours.
 This summer, I recommend using it in a cocktail.
 (This cocktail recipe looks phenomenal!)

-I don’t plan on going into as much detail as I did in my first vegan macaron post; please read this one first before executing this recipe.
+I don’t plan on going into as much detail as I did in my first vegan macaron post; please read this one first before executing these Vegan French Macarons: Raspberry & Elderflower recipe.

-I will say this again: macarons are challenging cookies to make, if you make them traditionally or with vegan ingredients.
-If at first you don’t succeed, try again!
+I will say this again: macarons are challenging cookies to make if you make them traditionally or with vegan ingredients.
+If at first, you don’t succeed, try again!

 Vegan French Macarons: Raspberry & ElderflowerCourse: Uncategorized

 Recipe adapted from my original Chocolate & Amaretto Macarons